Shnatsel/fluffy-garbanzo/README.md

-# Personal picture recommendation engine that uses your favourite pics as input
+# Client-side picture recommendation engine that uses your favourite pics as input

-##Features:
+## Features

 * Accepts an unstructured set of your favourite pictures and figures out the patterns automagically
 * Tag-based